MetaMask/mobile-wallet-protocol/docs/02-connection-flow.md

 3.  **Phase 3: Finalization**
     *   **Trigger:** The `DappClient` receives the `handshake-offer`.
     *   **Action:** Because the flow is `trusted`, the `DappClient` bypasses the OTP verification step.
 It immediately sends an encrypted `handshake-ack` message back to the wallet on the new secure channel.
     *   **Result:** The `WalletClient` receives the `handshake-ack`.
-Both clients save the completed session, discard the temporary handshake channel, and transition to the `CONNECTED` state.
+It immediately processes the `payload` from the `SessionRequest` if present.
+Both clients then save the completed session, discard the temporary handshake channel, and transition to the `CONNECTED` state.